z-sourcecode/opa-test/website/docs/tutorials/create-environments.md

 # Create Environments

 We'll use Backstage's software template feature to efficiently provision our application's runtime environments.
-Opa on AWS provides different types of environments. the process is similar and can also be extend or modify.
+OPA on AWS provides different types of environments. the process is similar and can also be extend or modify.

 ## Create an Environment Provider